rancher/docs/content/rancher/tasks/global-configuration/authentication/configure-user-authentication.md

 # Configuring User Authentication

-You have three options for user authentication in {{< product >}}:
+You have three options for user authentication in {{< product >}}.
+We recommend using an external authentication method (i.e. Active Directory or GitHub) rather than local authentication.
+External authentication reduces upkeep of your users.

 -	**Active Directory**: Enterprises can use Active Directory (AD) for authentication, allowing users to sign in using their corporate credentials.

 -	**GitHub**: Open source projects or organizations that use GitHub for source control may prefer that users sign in using their GitHub accounts.

--	**Basic Authentication**: If you don't want to use external authentication, you can always add users directly to {{< product >}}.
-We recommend using external authentication over basic authentication.
+-	**Local Authentication**: If you don't want to use external authentication, you can always add users directly to {{< product >}}.
+We recommend using external authentication over local authentication.

 ## Configure an Authentication Method